 Precarious Landscape: Ruth Levene and Ian Nesbitt

-Following a five-day walk around the boundary of Preston as part of their Connected City project research, Ruth and Ian had become interested in “what we have come to call the precarious nature of this landscape.
+Following a five-day walk around the boundary of Preston as part of their Expanded City project research, Ruth and Ian had become interested in “what we have come to call the precarious nature of this landscape.
 What strikes us is that the forces that hold the most sway over what happens to this landscape are those driven by factors such as agriculture, housing development, roadbuilding and hydraulic fracking, in short external market forces.
 We are interested through our work in finding ways to reintroduce some other ways of understanding that same landscape, different voices that may be called upon for alternative narratives – voices from the community, from history and from the landscape itself”

-The event was part of The Connected City, a series of artworks and events exploring areas that will be affected by the City Deal – a scheme that aims to deliver new jobs and housing in Preston.
+The event was part of The Expanded City, a series of artworks and events exploring areas that will be affected by the City Deal – a scheme that aims to deliver new jobs and housing in Preston.

 Read the Precarious Landscape blog, Stephanie Cottle and Lauren Velvick